 Ever since I began my career as a journalist I have felt like an imposter.
 I questioned whether I was good enough and didn’t think that I belonged.
 I felt like I had somehow ‘snuck in’ and worried that one day somebody would ‘find out’, tap me on the shoulder and tell me to leave.
 Even when I had successes I assumed it was just a fluke and that it couldn’t possibly happen again, even though it did.
 Self-doubt and insecurities have gotten the best of me far too many times but I think it is time I put a stop to this.

 For a while I thought I was the only one feeling this way but I have recently learnt that the majority of us are going through this and that there is a name for it, imposter syndrome.
-It seems to be is quite common for people to not praise themselves when they have achieved something good… which might just be a British thing, in a similar way to not accepting compliments.
+This causes people to find it hard to praise themselves or accept compliments after accomplishing an achievement (although I’m not sure if this is just a British thing).

 DRESS – ZARA, SHOES – PRIMARK, JACKET – URBAN OUTFITTERS, BAG – MICHAEL KORS, EARRINGS – ACCESSORIZE, SUNGLASSES – TOPSHOP